amnshrestha/openFace-mac-installation-wiki/Output-Format.md

 **Landmarks locations in 3D**

 `X_0, ...
-X_67, Y_0,...Y_67, Z_0,...Z_67`  location of 3D landmarks in milimeters, the landmark index can be seen above (just subtract 1 to get from a Matlab to a C++ standard).
+X_67, Y_0,...Y_67, Z_0,...Z_67`  location of 3D landmarks in millimetres, the landmark index can be seen above (just subtract 1 to get from a Matlab to a C++ standard).
 For this to be accurate need to have good estimates for `fx,fy,cx,cy`

 **Rigid and non-rigid shape parameters**